 Hello fellow artists!
-Today I’m sharing some info about selling your art on the POD (print on demand) website Redbubble.
+Today I’m sharing some info about how to sell your art on Redbubble, a well known Print on Demand website.

 In this post I will be giving a review of my experiences with Redbubble where I have been selling my art for a few years now.

-Read on to learn more about selling your art on Redbubble!
+Read on to learn more about how to sell your art on Redbubble!

 You can also watch this video I created about the pros and cons of selling your art on Redbubble and other Print on Demand websites.

 My first impressions of Rebubble is that they are artist focused, cater to a young and trendy audience and have a sense of humour.

 Their website layout is sleek and easy to navigate.
 On the home page there are rotating featured artists and art works that are updated daily.

 You can easily customize your store front with a header, profile photo, bio, collections and a featured collection which shows at the top.
 Your art is displayed on a variety of products in order of the most popular or most recently purchased.

 You can also “like” other people’s designs and “follow” other artists, and leave comments on their work.